meng3540/parallel-patterns-group-5/Optimization Method 1/Code Explanation.md

 # ⚡ Optimized CUDA Gaussian Blur (Using Constant Memory)

-This version improves the basic global memory convolution by storing the filter kernel in **`__constant__` memory**, which is much faster for small, read-only data like a Gaussian filter.
+This version improves the basic global memory convolution by storing the filter kernel in memory that is designated as **`__constant__` memory**.
+This memory is used to hold the filter kernel, which dramatically speeds up access for data that is read-only and very little, much like a Gaussian filter.

 ---